hhmmhmhmhm/Mocking-automation-scirpt/README.md

 ### Builds and linking

 When compiling your C++ project, make sure to include the necessary header files and link against the mocking automation library.
 You can refer to the provided documentation for detailed instructions on building and linking

+### Header and library files

+.hpp : Header file for the mocking automation library .cc : Header implementation file for the mocking automation library

+.cpp : Source file for the mocking automation library